sloanluke/SAS4-Ticket-Reset-Batch-Script/README.md

 3. Go to "Multiplayer"
 4. Press any key for the batch script to advance the date 1 day forward 4b.
 Some days windows does not accept as a valid date and you will have to manually input tomorrow's date at this stage
-5. go back to the main menu and click on "Settings" in the lower right corner
+5. Go back to the main menu and click on "Settings" in the lower right corner
 6. Select "Force Backup" and press "Okay" once prompted
 7. Go back to the cmd window and press any key to revert the date and versions back to the present.
 Your tickets have now been reset.